 You may not be thinking about preschool yet, but believe it or not, it’s not too early!
-In fact, enrollment for the 2020-2021 school year for most preschools begins in January!!
+In fact, enrollment for the upcoming school year for most preschools begins in January!!
 If you’re a first-time parent, you may not even realize preschool is an option for your little one, but it’s not too soon to start considering it.
 (If you’re like I was as a first-time parent, I didn’t have a clue about preschools or where to begin!
 Luckily I figured it out with the help of a few fellow moms.)
 Below you will find 13 Preschool Tips to consider as you’re looking for a preschool for your child.

 Preschool was such a blessing for both me and my kids!
 We sent our oldest daughter to a 4-year old preschool program, our middle daughter attended a 3K and a 4K preschool program and our youngest daughter went to a 3-year old preschool program.
 My youngest daughter went to a different preschool than the other two and we loved them both.
 Preschool was an overall great experience for our family and I highly recommend it.
 It’s a great way to give your child some structure, independence and social interaction with their peers and it can be a nice break for parents to get some things done around the house, run some errands, exercise or spend some quality time with the other little ones you may have at home.

 Here are a few tips to keep in mind as you consider enrolling your child in preschool:

 1) Enrollment begins in January for most preschools for the following school year.